 Oddly enough, the more original events Luxembourg has to offer relate to Luxembourgers’ take on extreme sports.
 ‘The Night Run’ happens every June and does what it says on the tin.
 More than 10,000 runners choose to do the full marathon, a half-marathon or a mini-run (just over 4km) by night.
 It’s really very beautifully done – the route is candle-lit, with a backdrop of hot air balloons glowing in the sky, and there are fire-eaters, Bengal lights and bands accompanying the run with live music.
 While you could of course do the energetic thing and take part, no-one would blame you for instead watching the runners from one of Luxembourg’s bars, or better still join a local family on the street, who have been known to bring their sofas outside to get a comfortable ring-side view.

-Another annual event worth timing your visit with is the Echternach dancing procession, which happens every Whitsun Tuesday.
-A religious medieval event, it typically involves a bit of dancing and a bit of hopping through some of Luxembourg’s streets, ending at St. Willibrord’s grave.
+Another annual event worth timing your visit with is the dancing procession in the nearby town of Echternach, which happens every Whitsun Tuesday.
+A religious medieval event, it involves dancing and hopping through some of Luxembourg’s streets, ending at St. Willibrord’s grave.
 Especially good for hypochondriacs, the event allegedly dates back to the fourteenth century to ward off illness.
 It’s even achieved UNESCO world heritage status.

 A great mid-range (for Luxembourg) hotel is Hôtel le Châtelet, walking distance from Luxembourg’s city centre.
 Especially convincing are the hotel’s romantic exterior complete with turret, and the large breakfast included in the price.
 If you love grandeur and are more than happy to blow the budget, then it has to be the five-star Hotel Le Royal for you.
 It’s centrally located and has all the usual trimmings of a luxury hotel, plus an enticing hammam.
 If sleek and boutique are more your thing, then try Hotel Albert Premier.
 It’s only got fourteen rooms which makes for an intimate stay, but the best thing about it is the elegant Italian trimmings mingled with British bookishness (and lots of books on the shelves).
 If you want to do Luxembourg on a shoestring and don’t mind whereabouts in the country you stay (remember everywhere is only a drive or bus ride away), then try the Youth Hostel in Wiltz (in the northern part of the country).
 Great for those with a penchant for hill-walking, the hostel is inside an ancient brewery on the top of a hill – although unfortunately you have to walk down the hill to buy beer from the supermarket these days.